shotgunsoftware/python-api/docs/reference.rst

 Event Types
 ***********

-Whenever a user makes a change to any data in ShotGrid, an event log entry record is created, capturing the value before and after.
-ShotGrid also logs some additional useful events that help keep track of various activity on your ShotGrid instance.
+Whenever a user makes a change to any data in Flow Production Tracking, an event log entry record is created, capturing the value before and after.
+Flow Production Tracking also logs some additional useful events that help keep track of various activity on your Flow Production Tracking instance.

 Event-based Triggers
 ====================

-Events are particularlly useful when used in conjunction with a trigger framework like the `ShotGrid Event Daemon <https://github.com/shotgunsoftware/shotgunEvents>`_.
+Events are particularlly useful when used in conjunction with a trigger framework like the `Flow Production Tracking Event Daemon <https://github.com/shotgunsoftware/shotgunEvents>`_.
 This allows you to write plug-ins that watch for certain types of events and then run code when they occur.

 Structure of Event Types